 Subtasks are also individual cases within JIRA.
 The Summary text will appear at the top when anyone opens the case.
-This text also is the description of the subtask in the Work view.
+This text is also the description of the subtask in the Work view.

 Set Fix Version/s to the release you are currently working towards and Sprint Team to Obi-Wan Kenobi.
-For example, if the next release is 7.0, set Fix Version/s to 7.1.0 GA as shown in the following figure:
+For example, if the next release is 7.0, set Fix Version/s to 7.1.0 GA.
+T